FastRoutervs.Helicone

 Helicone is Apache 2.0 on GitHub.
 There's a Docker Compose for development, a Helm chart for Kubernetes, and the gateway repo is also open source.
 Self-hosting Helicone keeps the product running indefinitely on your own infrastructure — patches still come, models still get added, and you're not exposed to the cloud product's roadmap freeze.

-The trade-off is the same trade-off as any self-hosted observability platform.
-You're now operating Postgres, Clickhouse, Redis, container orchestration, log retention, and the upgrade path.
-None of that is unique to Helicone — it's the carrying cost of any stateful platform — but it's worth pricing honestly.
+The trade-off is the same as any self-hosted observability platform.
+You're operating Postgres, Clickhouse, Redis, container orchestration, log retention, the upgrade path.
+None of that is unique to Helicone — it's the carrying cost of any stateful platform — but worth pricing honestly.
 For most teams that originally chose Helicone Cloud to avoid running infrastructure, going OSS is a solution that costs more than it saves.

 If self-hosting is what you want anyway (compliance, sovereignty, code visibility), Helicone OSS is a reasonable target.
 LiteLLM is the more common self-hosted choice for the gateway role; pair with Langfuse for evals.